Lutando/docs-oxd/sources/2.4.4/plugin/nextcloud/index.md

 ![upload](https://raw.githubusercontent.com/GluuFederation/nextcloud-oxd-plugin/master/docu/6.png)

 Select ACR: To signal which type of authentication should be used, an OpenID Connect client may request a specific authentication context class reference value (a.k.a. "acr").
-The authentication options available will depend on which types of mechanisms the OP has been configured to support.
-The Gluu Server supports the following authentication mechanisms out-of-the-box: username/password (basic), Duo Security, Super Gluu, and U2F tokens, like Yubikey.
+The authentication options available will depend on which types of mechanisms the OP is configured to support.
+The Gluu Server supports the following authentication mechanisms out-of-the-box: username/password (basic), Duo Security, Super Gluu, and U2F tokens like Vasco and Yubikey.

 Navigate to your OpenID Provider configuration webpage `https://OpenID-Provider/.well-known/openid-configuration` to see supported `acr_values`.